Sign Up to shop

 Let’s say you’re selling throws and cushions.
 Placing an armchair in the corner of your store with one of the throws draped over it, and a cushion plumped up in the middle, will help your customers to imagine these items in their own home, and make it more likely they’ll go on to buy them.
 Storytelling doesn’t have to be flashy or even very creative; it can be subtle, simple, and still highly effective

-13. Get your signage in order
+14. Get your internal signage in order

 Do you find customers are often asking you where the fitting rooms are, or the greetings cards, or the tills?